furfurylic/commata/CommataPrimer.md

 Commata also has facilities to perform &#x2018;pull parsing&#x2019;, in which users can access the result of parsing in a step-by-step manner.

-In pull parsing, the user have a &#x2018;cursor&#x2019; on the CSV text.
+In pull parsing, the user has a &#x2018;cursor&#x2019; on the CSV text.
 He/she can read from the point where the cursor placed, and move the cursor forward.

 See the following sample: